yunkunrao/tendermint.com/content/docs/guides/app-dev.md

     - abci is connection oriented
     - Tendermint Core maintains three connections:
         - [mempool connection](#mempool-connection): for checking if transactions should be relayed before they are committed. only uses `CheckTx`
         - [consensus connection](#consensus-connection): for executing transactions that have been committed.
-Message sequence is, for every block, `BeginBlock, [AppendTx, ...], EndBlock, Commit`
+Message sequence is, for every block, `BeginBlock, [DeliverTx, ...], EndBlock, Commit`
         - [query connection](#query-connection): for querying the application state.  only uses Query and Info

 <img src="https://github.com/ebuchman/thesis/raw/master/figures/diagrams/abci.png" width="600">